RedMiller21/WhaleTheDvaa/README.md

+WhaleTheDvaa is a Damn Vulnerable Android Application which teaches user's how to investigate and mitigate android vulnerabilities.
-WhaleTheDvaa uses Nox as an emulator to allow you to run it as intended The following instructions involve the installation of the Nox Emulator The Nox Emulator will need to be downloaded, this can be found on their website https://www.bignox.com/
+It will require Android Studio to download and package, WhaleTheDvaa uses Nox as an emulator to allow you to run it as intended The following instructions involve the installation of the Nox Emulator The Nox Emulator will need to be downloaded, this can be found on their website https://www.bignox.com/